slowernews/wisdom-tldr/README.md

 > *'Never assume that what people say or do in a particular moment is a statement of their permanent desires.'*

-> *'Most facts are a «tell».
-Some are just random.'*
+> *'Most facts are a «tell» but some are just random.'*

 > *'What Susie says of Sally says mores about Susie than of Sally.'*

 > *'Take more moments to be reflective.
 Keep a journal to record the lessons you learn in life.
 You’ll get more out of life and you’ll make less of the same mistakes.
 A journal, scotch, and a little music will give you more deep thoughts than you want.'*

 > *'Every day, with every action and choice, you're either a teacher and an inspiration, or a lesson and a reminder.'*

+> *'Practice makes perfect but doesn't make new.
+New comes from having a broader perspective.'*

 ===
 ###On fear and excuses